 There are two crucial parts to the evaluation process: Ensuring that the psychologist gives sound, detailed recommendations about how to help your child, and making sure everyone involved in your child’s education is on the same page—everyone, including your child.

 By age six or seven, children know if they are struggling in school.
-When your child gets pulled out of class to sit with a psychologist he knows something is up.
-To fail to include him in the process instills doubts and uncertainty; including him sends the message that his problems can and will be addressed.
+When your child gets pulled out of class to sit with a psychologist, they know something is up.
+To fail to include them in the process instills doubts and uncertainty; including them sends the message that their problems can and will be addressed.

-It’s in your child’s interest to understand his diagnosis and feel comfortable with it.
-He needs to be knowledgeable about his strengths and weaknesses and buy into the recommendations for addressing his deficits.
-Having that information makes it palatable for him to sit with a learning specialist to do more of something he “hates” (such as reading or over-learning math facts).
+It’s in your child’s interest to understand their diagnosis and feel comfortable with it.
+They need to be knowledgeable about their strengths and weaknesses and buy into the recommendations for addressing their deficits.
+Having that information makes it palatable for them to sit with a learning specialist to do more of something they “hate” (such as reading or over-learning math facts).

 What to Share

 There should be two feedback conferences after an evaluation: One with the parents to go over the results, diagnosis, and recommendations, and another with the child.
-If your child is young, it is best to have a parent attend; however if your child is older or requests it, he should be encouraged to meet with the evaluator independently.
+If your child is young, it is best to have a parent attend; however, if your child is older or requests it, they should be encouraged to meet with the evaluator independently.

 When meeting with the child, it is important that the evaluator and the parents avoid using numbers in their explanation.
 Children should never be given an IQ score or numerical test results.

 They should, however, hear about their particular strengths and weaknesses.
-The fact is, your child already is aware of his academic challenges, even if he can’t articulate them.
-Explaining weaknesses in terms of his performance on the battery of tests may help him understand.
-For example, if your child struggles with auditory discrimination, it should be explained as one of the reasons it is hard for him to understand what the teacher is saying at the front of the room and why he becomes frustrated or loses focus in class.
-He now has a framework for understanding why he is being moved to the front row: It’s not a punishment; it’s a way to help.
+The fact is, your child already is aware of their academic challenges, even if they can’t articulate them.
+Explaining weaknesses in terms of their performance on the battery of tests may help them understand.
+For example, if your child struggles with auditory discrimination, it should be explained as one of the reasons it is hard for them to understand what the teacher is saying at the front of the room and why they become frustrated or lose focus in class.
+They now have a framework for understanding why they are being moved to the front row: It’s not a punishment; it’s a way to help.

-It is also important to explain his strengths.
+It is also important to explain their strengths.
 Children who are struggling in school usually suffer from low self-esteem, and hearing from a professional about their strengths can be uplifting.

 Providing Context